kevinrjones/jakarta-9-web-fundamentals/exercises/m5/instructions.md

 ```

 1. Change `application.getInitParameter` to use the `initParam` intrinsic and use the expression language to access this
-1. Redeploy and run the tests, x tests should pass
+1. Redeploy and run the tests, all the tests should pass